Medical Author: Melissa Conrad Stöppler, MD

 If you are the type of person who makes but never keeps New Year's

-resolutions, these suggestions can help you make healthy -- and attainable -- goals
+resolutions, these suggestions can help you make

-broken them in the past.
+- Don't abandon the idea of setting resolutions because you have broken them in the past.
 You may need to simply readjust the type and number of goals you're setting for yourself.

 - Don't make too many

 resolutions.
 There's no rule that you have to cover all areas you'd like to

 change in your resolutions.
 Pick one or two

 themes -- suchas anger management, stress control, healthy eating, smoking cessation, fitness improvement, career advancement -- thatare most important to you, and set reachable goals within these areas.

 - Don't set resolutions whose success is based upon factors beyond your control.
 Saying "I resolve to have a new job by summer" depends not only upon your own initiative but also upon external factors (the economy, the job market in your field) over which you have no control.
 Instead tell yourself, "I resolve to have updated my résumé and sent it out to X companies by summer."
 That way, the success of your resolution is entirely within your control.